pyvista/pyvista/doc/source/api/utilities/color_table.rst

 .. note::

-    Some color names are not internally consistent, e.g.:
+    Some color names are not internally consistent.
+For example,

     - ``'darkgray'`` is lighter than ``'gray'``,
     - ``'lightpink'`` is darker than ``'pink'``, and